 Take your pick of 2 playgrounds, one in the back of the school and one in front.

-The back one features a large play structure (parts were broken in winter of 2005-2006) with 3 slides, plus a nearby 2-panel rock climbing wall, a handful of swings and a play car/truck.
+The back one features a large play structure with 3 slides, plus a nearby 2-panel rock climbing wall, a handful of swings and a play car/truck.
 The nearby Wall of Hands is fun art to view as well.
 The playground adjoins the baseball fields at the school.

 The playground in front of the school features a very large structure with a giant plastic fish in the middle of it.
 Included are a rope climb, rock climb, underground microphones, one of those things you grab overhead and slide across by holding up your body.
 A 7-foot-high basketball hoop is next to the play structure.
 The ground is a spongy material.
 No outdoor restrooms.
 Benches for adults.
 Plenty of parking at the school.

 Erected in 2008, a modest playground beyond the outfield of the baseball field.
 Includes short, side-by-side slides, a teeter-totter, 4 swings (including a baby swing that the kid’s legs can stick through, and another swing that kids sit in), a balance beam, a zig-zag overhead climbing structure and a spider web for climbing.
 Also includes assortment of small plastic shapes to step on, and a bit of a fort atop the slides.
 A shaded picnic bench sits outside the play structure, which itself is surrounded by wood chips.